-For laser micro structuring galvanometric laser scanners for laser beam deflection and short pulse laser sources are used.
+For the process of laser micro structuring galvanometric laser scanners for laser beam deflection and short pulse laser sources are used.
 Compared to LMD laser micro structuring is a subtractive manufacturing process where the material is ablated locally.
-Fraunhofer ILT developed the software “SliceGen“ specially adapted to the laser structuring process.
-A CAD model is filled with tool paths layer by layer.
-Each layer can be tiled to the limited working volume of the laser scanner.
+Fraunhofer ILT developed the software SliceGen specially adapted to the laser structuring process.
+A CAD model is filled layer by layer with tool paths.
+Each layer can be tiled to adapt to limitations of the working volume of the laser scanner.
 The tiles can be distributed randomly to avoid visible boundaries.
-The software is also able to generate tool paths for form correction by measured data.
-For this application the tool paths for removing the surplus volume are calculated based on the desired and current topography.
+The software is also able to generate tool paths for form correction based on measured data.
+For this application the tool paths for removing the surplus volume are calculated from current and desired topography.

-For laser polishing Fraunhofer ILT developed the software “TP4“ to convert data, generated by a conventional CAM software (for finishing milling), into tool paths which are suitable for the laser polishing process.
-As in laser structuring, this process also uses a laser scanner for fast laser spot positioning.
-Therefore the required total movement is split into two parts.
-The fast movement is assigned to the laser scanner while the slow movement is assigned to the slower mechanical axis system (usually a 5-axis system).
+For the process of laser polishing Fraunhofer ILT developed the software TP4 to convert an NC program generated by a conventional CAM software (for finishing milling) into tool paths suitable for laser polishing.
+Similar to laser structuring, this process also makes use of a laser scanner for fast laser spot positioning.
+Here the process movement is split into two parts: The fast movement is assigned to the laser scanner while the slow movement is assigned to the slower mechanical axis system (usually a 5-axis system).
 The software calculates the superposed movement and generates separate NC programs for the laser scanner and the mechanical axes.
-Machine programming in work piece coordinates is also supported which allows the usage of a measuring probe.
-Furthermore several process strategies are implemented in the software to ensure constant process conditions also on curved surfaces.
-To meet the various requirements for different applications and setups the software has access to a database where many process parameters for different materials, applications and kinematics are stored.
+Machine programming in work piece coordinates is also supported through use of a measuring probe.
+Several process strategies are implemented in the software to ensure constant process conditions not only on flat but also on curved surfaces.